flutter/website/src/content/deployment/android.md

 1. Enter `cd [project]`.
 1. Run `flutter install`.

-## Publishing to the Google Play Store
+## Publish to the Google Play Store

 For detailed instructions on publishing your app to the Google Play Store, check out the [Google Play launch][play] documentation.